-Freezing boiled potatoes is a simple task, and the frozen potatoes then are ready to use as needed.
+Freezing boiled potatoes is a simple task, and the frozen potatoes are then ready to use as needed.
 Prepare the frozen potatoes by mashing or roasting, or incorporate them into hot dishes, such as casseroles, scalloped potatoes, soups or stews.
-According to the British Potato Council, frozen, boiled potatoes are best when used within a month.

 To prepare potatoes for boiling, scrub them under cool running water.
 Peel the potatoes and remove eyes and minor bruises.
 If the potatoes are large, cut them in half.
 You can also freeze potatoes cut into uniform half-inch cubes.

-Bring a large container of water to a full boil and add the potatoes.
-Cook the potatoes for about 6 minutes, or until they are slightly tender but still firm.
-Cubed potatoes require less time, 3 to 4 minutes.
-Cool the potatoes rapidly by immersing them in a large bowl of ice water, then drain them thoroughly.
+Boil a large pot of water and add the potatoes.
+Cook the potatoes for about 6 minutes, or until they're slightly tender but still firm.
+Cubed potatoes require less time — 3 to 4 minutes.
+Cool the potatoes rapidly by immersing them in a large bowl of ice water, then drain them.

 Spread the cooled potatoes on a baking sheet and place the sheet in the freezer.
 When the potatoes are firmly frozen, transfer them to rigid plastic freezer containers or resealable plastic bags.